Frequently Asked Questions

 If you've got any severe allergies, please contact us to discuss.

 If you’ll need assistance when you get to the airport, call our Customer Welfare Team before you travel on 0203 451 2585.
-Find out more on our Customer Welfare page.
+Calls from UK landlines cost the standard rate, but calls from mobiles may be higher.
+Check with your network provider.

 Unfortunately, you can't bring your own oxygen either in the hold or in the cabin, but you can pre-book our onboard oxygen for your flight.
 This is limited to 1 person per flight.
 Alternatively, you can bring an oxygen concentrator.
 Call us before you travel to make arrangements.